-Blandy & Blandy LLP has received a gold award from Cancer Research UK, in recognition of the amount of money the firm and its clients have raised for the charity.
+Blandy & Blandy has received a gold award from Cancer Research UK, in recognition of the amount of money the firm and its clients have raised for the charity.

 Blandy & Blandy has been supporting Cancer Research UK’s will scheme, for people aged 55 and over in Reading and Henley-on-Thames, for the past 18 years, giving guidance and support to those wishing to write a will or update an existing one.